mkinney/remote-sell/README.md

 3) in app/views/App/Index.html in the 'select' dropdown

 # Notes:
+* Logging wants odd number of args.
+So, typically do something like this:

+    c.Log.Info("in getCryptoAmount", "full_url", full_url)

 * Needed to deal with insecure https since "x509: certificate is valid for master.batm.generalbytes.com, not localhost".
   This is a security risk.